ironhacks/docs/docs/1-Platform-Documentation/hack-setup.md

 __Tutorials Page__

 You can create multiple tutorials which will be displayed in the hack tutorials list.

+__Examples Page__

+You can create multiple examples and set it to designated cohort for which you want to experiment.

+__Notes Page__

+It's an internal admin feature for discussion and tracking feature and bugs.

 ## Hack User Cohorts